yannisalexiou/appstore-webhook-proxy/README.md

 ## 🔧 Proxy Setup Options
 Here you can find all the available options to run the proxy.

+⚠️ To make the proxy work, it must be accessible from the internet.
+In my Unraid setup, I use an NGINX reverse proxy.
+If you're not familiar with this, it's easier to use the `3.
+One-Click Render Deployment` option, which provides a public domain automatically.

+**The incoming webhook should be sent to the path: `/appstore-webhook`.**

 ### 1. Manual Setup (Node.js)
 If you'd like to run the app directly with Node.js: